Carson77V/odin-landing-page/README.md

 # odin-landing-page
-This is the landing page assignment from the odin project.
+This is the landing page assignment from the odin project and follows the guidelines from the assignment.